parrt/msds692/hw/sentiment.md

 **Without the IP.txt file at the root of your repository, we cannot test your server and you get a zero!**

-Here is an automated bash script, I've put in `pulltwitter.sh`, that we will use to pull down the HTML from your servers:
+Here is an automated bash script, I've put in `pulltwitter.sh`, that we will use to pull down the HTML from your servers (whatever server is specified in `IP.txt`):

 ```bash
 curl "http://"$(cat IP.txt)"/the_antlr_guy" > parrt-tweets.html